EOSIO/eosio-explorer/README.md

 ### Initializing with Sample Data

-If you want to start or initialize a new blockchain with sample accounts, you can do the following:
+If you want to initialize a new blockchain with sample accounts and data, you can do the following:

 ```bash
 eosio-explorer init --sample-data